 Access to eLearning-supported courses requires a user name and password provided by Garrett's Information Technology department.
-It is the responsibility of the student to follow the Student Code of Conduct (garrettcollege.edu/policy) regarding proper computer use.
-Computer misuse, including giving access information to another individual, is a violation of the Student Code of Conduct and students should be aware that college sanctions might include dismissal, suspension, or expulsion.
+It is the responsibility of the student to follow the Student Conduct Code (garrettcollege.edu/policy) regarding proper computer use.
+Computer misuse, including giving access information to another individual, is a violation of the Student Conduct Code and students should be aware that College sanctions might include dismissal, suspension, or expulsion.
 Such action may constitute a violation of state and/or federal law for which prosecution may be initiated by the responsible law enforcement agency resulting in criminal prosecution with potential fine and imprisonment penalties.